-2.17 As well as clear standards of conduct for officers and members, the County Council has a firm commitment to human rights and equalities in policy, provision of services and employment.
+2.16 As well as clear standards of conduct for officers and members, the County Council has a firm commitment to human rights and equalities in policy, provision of services and employment.
 It is also committed to openness and transparency.
-It has a Confidential Reporting Policy (Whistle blowing) for officers and contractors.
-Details of the Freedom of Information Act are set out in Standing Orders (Part 4, Section 1).
+It has a Whistleblowing Policy for officers and contractors.
+Details of the access to information and documents are set out in Standing Orders (Part 4, Section 1).